Browse By Name

 Compares the current string with the specified string based on the browser default language settings and returns the result.
 The localeCompare method returns -1 if the current string is before the stringToCompare, returns 1 if the current string is after the stringToCompare and returns 0 if the two strings are identical.
 The comparison is case sensitive.

-match (regExp)*
+match (regExpToFind)*

-Performs a regular expression search within the current string, and returns the results in an Array.
+Performs a regular expression search within the current string and returns the results in an Array.

-replace (regExp, replaceTextOrFunc)*
+replace (regExpToFind, replaceTextOrFunc)*

-Replaces the match of a regular expression with a string specified by the replaceTextOrFunc parameter and returns the result.
+Performs a regular expression search within the current string, replaces the matches with the string specified by the replaceTextOrFunc parameter and returns the result.
 The original string is not changed.

-search (regExp)*
+search (regExpToFind)*

-Returns the zero-based position of the first occurrence of the given regular expression.
+Performs a regular expression search within the current string and returns the zero-based position of the first match.
 If no match is found, returns -1.

 slice (startIndex, [endIndex])*